 In 2019 we welcomed our first-ever artist, a self-described “people, plants, and dirt-lover”, Erin Schneider.
 Erin is co-owner of Hilltop Community Farm in La Valle, Wisconsin.
 She visited KBS and worked with the community to examine the interstices between science, nature, and art through poetry.
 The culmination of her first week was a poetry workshop where Erin shared her work and invited others to do the same.
-On her following visit, she will help to organize the Allurement Salon, and evening showcasing the art and science from KBS to the broader community.
+On her following visit, she helped organize the Allurement Salon, an evening showcasing the art and science from KBS to the broader community.

 Erin wrote the following poems, inspired by her visit to the LTER.